zer3fD/WordPredictor/README.md

 # PREDICT
-Built to predict the next word.
+- Word prediction using NLP upto quad grams
+- Used R and Shiny to build the app